jlesuffleur/gpu_mandelbrot/readme.md

 - **Accelerated on GPU** and CPU using numba CUDA JIT
 - **Interactive exploration** using Matplotlib
   - Use mousewheel or left/right click to zoom in/out
-  - Use button and slider to change the color palette and the number of iterations
+  - Use sliders to change the rendering parameters
-- Save still and animated images
+- Save still and animated images (GIF)
 - Smooth iteration coloring, anti-aliasing by oversampling
-- **Shading:** stripe average and Lambert normal
+- **Shading:** Blinn-Phong & Lambert lighting, stripe average coloring, steps shading
 - Customizable color palette
 - **Precision:** zoom down to float64 precision (approx. 16 significants digits)

-All that in a 100% Python code 🐍
+- 100% Python 🐍

 ## Quick start